ApolinaresVince/ApolinaresVince/README.md

 -->

-Hi, I am Vince Apolinares, a data analyst based in the philippines.
+Hi, I am Vince Apolinares, a data analyst based in the philippines.<br/>
-I am moslty experienced in terms building dashboards and reports depending on the task given.
+I am moslty experienced in terms building dashboards and reports depending on the task given.<br/>

-I'm currently free lance and i would like to work on the insights and analyzing data.
+I'm currently free lance and i would like to work on the insights and analyzing data.<br/>

-I'm proficient in using power bi, looker studio, excel and google sheet for data analysis.
-I have experience in handling queries through sql and big query.
+I'm proficient in using power bi, looker studio, excel and google sheet for data analysis. <br/>
+I have experience in handling queries through sql and big query.<br/>

-If you want to contact me, I can be contacted through my linkedin account.
+If you want to contact me, I can be contacted through my linkedin account.<br/>